nanocm/OmniEarth-Bench/README.md

 <p align="center"><strong>Fig 1.
 Overview of OmniEarth-Bench.</strong></p>

 ​	We introduce **OmniEarth-Bench**, the first comprehensive multimodal benchmark spanning all six Earth science spheres (**atmosphere, lithosphere, Oceansphere, cryosphere, biosphere and Human-activities sphere**) and **cross-spheres** with one hundred expert-curated evaluation dimensions.
-Leveraging observational data from satellite sensors and in-situ measurements, OmniEarth-Bench integrates 29,779 annotations across four tiers: **perception, general reasoning, expert‑knowledge deductive reasoning and chain-of-thought (CoT) reasoning**.
+Leveraging observational data from satellite sensors and in-situ measurements, OmniEarth-Bench integrates 29,779 annotations across four tiers: **perception, general reasoning, Scientific‑knowledge reasoning and chain-of-thought (CoT) reasoning**.
 The key contributions are:

 * **Comprehensive Evaluation Across All Six Spheres**.
 OmniEarth-Bench is the first benchmark to extensively cover all Earth science spheres, offering 58 practical and comprehensive evaluation dimensions that significantly surpass prior benchmarks.
 * **Pioneering Cross-Sphere Evaluation Dimensions**.
 To address complex real-world scenarios, OmniEarth-Bench introduces cross-sphere evaluation capabilities for societally important tasks such as disaster prediction and ecological forecasting.